junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Chloramphenicol, for example, is dangerous to newborns, especially if the baby is premature or underweight (less than 2 kilograms).

 Sometimes it is important to give medicines to a newborn.
 For example, giving cotrimoxazole to a baby whose mother has HIV can protect the baby’s health.
-See p.
-357.
+See [page 357](#page-357).

 ## illnesses of the newborn

 It is very important to notice any problem or illness a baby may have and to act quickly.

-Problems the Baby Is Born With (Also see p.
-316)
+Problems the Baby Is Born With (Also see [page 316](#page-316))

 These may result from something that went wrong with the development of the baby in the womb or from damage to the baby while he was being born.
 Examine the baby carefully immediately after birth.
 If he shows any of the following signs, something is probably seriously wrong with him: